What is Quinoa?

 Why should I eat quinoa?

 In addition to being a great source of protein, quinoa is a good source of fiber.
 Fiber is an important contributor to gut health.
-Quinoa is also full of minerals.
+Not only that, it is also full of minerals.
 Compared to most other grains, quinoa is a better source of calcium, magnesium, iron, copper, and zinc.

 Quinoa is a good food option if you are trying to manage your blood sugar.
 On the glycemic index (GI), quinoa has a score of 53.
 GI measures how quickly your blood sugar rises after eating.
 Because quinoa’s GI is relatively low, the grain is unlikely to cause a swift rise in blood sugar after you eat it.
 Foods with a low GI have also been shown to reduce hunger and overeating.